DataCurationNetwork/CURATED/_modules/module-d.md

 <br>
 <h4>What is curation documentation?</h4>
 <p>
 The goal for dataset documentation is to support the long-term preservation of the data collection by recording curation activities and treatments.
-At minimum this involves:
+At minimum this involves: <br>
   &nbsp;&nbsp;&nbsp;1.
 Accessioning and deposit records
    <br>
   &nbsp;&nbsp;&nbsp;2.
 Repository dataset record metadata